Trade-weighted sterling rises to 3-week high

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Recasts, adds comment, updates prices)

-LONDON Oct 25 Sterling rose to a three-week high against a trade-weighted basket of currencies on Thursday after unexpectedly buoyant UK gross domestic product data pushed the currency higher across the board.
+LONDON Oct 26 Sterling rose to a three-week high against a trade-weighted basket of currencies on Friday, buoyed by gains against the euro on strong UK growth data and less chances of monetary easing.

-The gains came as the pound rose to a two-week high of 80.285 pence per euro and a one-week high versus the dollar of $1.6144.
+The gains came as the euro dropped against the pound to hit a three-week low of 80.02 pence, pressured also by concerns about political uncertainty in Greece.
 (Reporting by Jessica Mortimer; editing by Anirban Nag)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Recasts, adds comment, updates prices)